nager/Nager.Date/.github/ISSUE_TEMPLATE/feature-request-country-support.md

 ---
 name: 'Feature request: Country support'
-about: Suggest an country and information for this project
+about: Suggest a country and information for this project
 title: ''
 labels: enhancement
 assignees: ''